ashishyadavcode/java/README.md

 # java
-// hey buddy here is the full js basic and advanced topics
+// hey buddy here is the full js basic and advanced topics <br>
 // hand written notes by me